The Archives & Special Collections

 Clara Peterson Rock Museum

 The Clara Peterson-Rock Museum is a visual story of Oakwood University and Black Seventh-day Adventism in the context of the American and Adventist history.
 We invite the Oakwood family and friends of Oakwood to visit and make contributions to this important legacy.
 The Museum is open to the public whenever the library is open.
-Kindly contact Mrs. Joyce Williams at 256-726-7249 to schedule a guided group or individual tour.
+Kindly contact Ms. Antonia Jackson at 256-726-7249 to schedule a guided group or individual tour.